prayagupa/parallel-programming/1-seq-vs-parallel/README.md

 - number of process = 10
 - each process takes = 1 secs
 - total time = 3secs

+on a machine with
+- 8 cores,
+- 4G heap size

 ```
 $ sbt "runMain ParallelTasksWithGlobalExecutionContext"